DiegoG1019/WebWatcher/README.md

 6. `sudo systemctl start WebWatcher` to start the service
 8. OPTIONAL: After a few seconds, `sudo systemctl status WebWatcher` to verify the status of the service.

+## My Extensions
+These are two extension projects made by me, for the original purposes I made this program for.

+### Media Watchers
+A set of watchers designed to keep me updated on the latest releases of certain things of my interest.

+#### Erai-raws watcher
+Currently, Erai-raws watcher only works on Linux Systems with transmission-cli installed.
+I tried to make it adjustable, but it proved too complicated for the time I can put into this project.
+You can easily disable this watcher.
+(It's already disabled, since it's not complete) This is doubtful to be of any particular interest to anyone but me, since it'll just be filtering out releases of specific series

+#### WitchCultTranslations watcher
+This project is hardwired to sink logs and WCT data into specific channels.
+Since I'll have it running 24/7, there's no need for you to run this in your own fork, unless you make changes to it
+- The WCT Channel Id is in WitchCultTranslationsWatcher class as a `const`
+- The channel in question is [WitchCultTranslations](https://t.me/WitchCultTranslations)

+### Server Watchers
+I have yet to implement the first one, but in my head, the first things I'll do is to make a tool I can check my personal server's status with through telegram (So I can check it from wherever I am without having to port forward, or open my already noob-designed, and rather weak server to more potential attacks)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.